-I've made a few changes to the recipe - I always like to use spelt flour in place of plain flour where I can so it is healthier and easier to digest and I added naked ginger and saffron loving warming ingredients that compliment and bump up the flavor a bit!
+I've made a few changes to the recipe - I always like to use spelt flour in place of plain flour where I can so it is healthier and easier to digest and I added naked ginger and saffron - lovely warming ingredients that compliment and bump up the flavor nicely!
 My recipe also makes the topping separately so that the saffron gets a bit of a chance to infuse with the luscious topping!

 You can use any nuts you like for this recipe

 You could make the base recipe into yummy biscuits or into a delicious cheesecake base

 When toasting your almonds, do not allow to get too brown and keep them moving in the pan as nuts have a high fat content and will burn easily if you don't keep an eye on them